Collection of Commercial Information

 Use of Information by Third Parties That are Agents of Equus

-Equus will require that all third parties that are acting on behalf of Equus, and to which personal or sensitive information is provided, give Equus adequate assurances that they will safeguard all such information in a manner consistent with both this policy and the EU-US Privacy Shield Framework.
+Equus will require that all third parties that are acting on behalf of Equus, and to which personal or sensitive information is provided, give Equus adequate assurances that they will safeguard all such information in a manner consistent with this policy, the EU-US Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework .
 Equus’ accountability for personal data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, Equus remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless Equus proves that it is not responsible for the event giving rise to the damage.

 Ability to Access and Correct Information